We aim for our students to be as involved and engaged with their own education and academy as possible.

 We want their ideas and achievements to be celebrated, creating a real community feel amongst students and teachers alike.
 There are a number of ways in which we encourage student leaders to play an active part in the running of the school.

-The Council discusses issues and ideas - either suggested by their peers in tutor time or brought to discuss from the Academy Leadership Team.
-Student Council leaders then feed back to the Academy Leadership Team two to three times per year with ideas and solutions which they would like to see taken forward.
+Student voice is important at Brightstowe.
+The prefect team are involved in our recruitment of all new staff.
+They make up our student panel and pose questions to candidates.
+Prefects meet once a week to discuss issues and ideas - either suggested by their peers in tutor time or brought to discuss from the Academy Leadership Team.
+Prefects then feed back to the Academy Leadership Team with ideas and solutions which they would like to see taken forward.

-So far the Council has organised a successful bake sale, raised money for the Shirehampton Christmas lights, discussed homework and planners, rewards, trips, career events and the options process, and successfully carried out a tree-planting exercise.
+So far the Prefects have organised a successful bake sale, raised money for the Shirehampton Christmas lights, discussed homework, rewards, trips, career events and the options process, and successfully carried out a tree-planting exercise.

 ‘Navy Blue’ student leaders